atomisticnet/aenet-python/docs/source/usage/commandline.rst

 :doc:`tools/sconv`, short for *structure converter*, is a very versatile tool.
 Some important functions are:

-* extract structure/energy/force information from the output of common electronic-structure codes;
+* extract structure/energy/force information from the output of common electronic-structure codes (see :doc:`data_acquisition`);

-* interconvert formats of atomic structures, especially to ænet's XSF format;
+* interconvert formats of atomic structures, especially to ænet's XSF format (see :doc:`structure_manipulation`);

-* perform manipulations on atomic structures, such as scaling or distortion, which is useful for reference data generation.
+* perform manipulations on atomic structures, such as scaling or distortion, which is useful for reference data generation  (see :doc:`structure_manipulation`).

-Examples can be found on :doc:`examples`.

 ``sfp``
 -------------
 :doc:`tools/sfp` is used to featurize atomic structures by calculating structure *fingerprints*.
 For example, it can parse a training set file (binary type) produced by ``generate.x`` and convert it to ASCII format (a human-readable format).

 See below for a list of all
 documented command-line tools.

 .. note::